 UX designer tasks and responsibilities

-1. Understand the user and brand.
-Think about the problem being solved for the user (and how this relates to brand goals).
+1. Be aware of the user and brand.
+Think about the problem being solved for the user

-2. Conduct user research.
-Identify users’ needs, goals, behaviors, and pain points.
-User research tools can include surveys, face-to-face interviews, focus groups, or A/B testing.
-In some companies, this process is led by a UX researcher.
+2. Do user research.
+Find users’ needs, goals, and pain points.
+Research tools consist of surveys, face-to-face interviews, focus groups, or A/B testing.
+In some agencies, this process is led by a UX researcher.

 3. Perform analysis.
-In this step, a UX designer creates user images based on their research to help them identify the most important elements of a product or service.
-They also begin to define what the user flow will look like.
+In this step, a UX designer creates user images based on their research to help them come up with the most vital components of a product.
+They also begin to define the user flow.

 4. Create a design.
-The UX designer creates sitemaps, wireframes, or prototypes to give them and their team a better idea of what the final product will look like.
-At this point, the UI designer adds visual or interface elements.
+The UX designer creates sitemaps, wireframes, or prototypes to give them and their team a good idea of the final product.
+At this point, the UI designer adds visual components.

 5. Generate ideas using methods such as brainstorming and worst-case ideas to meet users’ needs in a way that benefits the company.

 6. Select the most promising ideas based on their feasibility, desirability, and viability, among other criteria.

 7. Do user testing.
 Checking the design by observing how people use the product.
 Find design problems and solutions.

 UX designers use technical and other skills to create a prosperous product for the market.
 Lots of these skills are required in other areas, so even if you’re new to UX design, you’ve probably already developed some of them.